 Minimum Energy Efficiency Standards

-From April 2018 legislative changes in the Energy Act 2011 bring MEES into effect.
-The changes to the Act will make it unlawful for commercial landlords to let/sublet properties in England & Wales with the two lowest Energy Performance Certificate (EPC) ratings of F and G, subject to certain exemptions.
+On 1st April 2018, legislative changes in the Energy Act 2011 brought the new MEES (Minimum Energy Efficiency Standards) into effect.
+The changes to the Act now make it unlawful for commercial landlords to let/sublet properties in England & Wales with the two lowest Energy Performance Certificate (EPC) ratings of F and G, subject to certain exemptions.

-If you are managing or letting a property with a F or G EPC rating then you will need to take action to raise the energy efficiency of the property before the deadline.
+If you are managing or letting a property with a current F or G EPC rating then you need to take action fast to raise the energy efficiency of the property and avoid substantial fines.

 Complying with MEES